That puzzling double-slit diffraction experiment

 I also explained how the false data they reported could arise from careless and poorly controlled experimental protocols—conditions unsuitable for sensitive laser-based measurements or any rigorous scientific investigation.
 The absence of strict procedural standards, combined with susceptibility to human bias, is a well-known source of unintentional error in experimental research.
 However, certain anomalies—such as the consistent spectral shift and the misuse of reported parameters—cannot be explained by carelessness alone.

-A. The camera sensor window must be thoroughly cleaned to ensure that all pixels—including those near the edges—respond uniformly to incoming light and convert it accurately to an electrical signal.
+A. Ensure the camera sensor window is clean so that all pixels — including those near the edges — respond uniformly to incident light and convert it accurately into an electrical signal.

-E. The pixel dimensions of the camera should be accurately confirmed from the manufacturer's documentation before publication.
-Reporting an embarrassingly diminished pixel size is avoidable.
-Such an error significantly contributes to the broader pattern of inconsistencies that undermine the credibility of the entire experimental report.
+E. Confirm the pixel dimensions of the camera directly from the manufacturer's specifications before publication.
+Reporting an unrealistic pixel size undermines the credibility of the entire experimental report.

 Reporting incorrect experimental results

 A. The reported FFT spectrum exhibits an artificial one-unit frequency shift that cannot be explained by the physical properties of the optical setup.
-This spectral manipulation falsely suggests support for the hypothesis that human consciousness influences photon behavior.
+This spectral adjustment creates the false appearance of support for the hypothesis that human consciousness influences photon behavior.

 B. The double-slit diffraction configuration was reported with inaccurate experimental parameters and demonstrated poor alignment and adjustment, undermining the validity of the results.